alf-p-steinbach/cppx-core-language/docs/README.md

 This doesn’t drag in other names from `cppx`.

-`calc` is used as a general exporting namespace, but in order to minimize the risk of name collisions after C++20, the named numbers such as `pi` are exported via `m` instead (mnemonic: `m::pi` is like Posix’ `M_PI`).
+`calc` is used as a general exporting namespace for headers in the “calc” folder, but in order to minimize the risk of name collisions after C++20, the named numbers such as `pi` are exported via `m` instead (mnemonic: `m::pi` is like Posix’ `M_PI`).
 Hence, you can have a convenient `using namespace cppx::calc` also where you have a ditto convenient `using namespace std::numbers`.
 I hope.

 The names are however originally defined directly in the `cppx` namespace, so you can also use e.g. just `using cppx::pi;`, or `$use_cppx( pi );`, for individual names.